BazzaCuda/Extractor/README.md

 You can drag and drop multiple files at the same time and they will all be added to the grid.

-If you click a row in the grid, pressing DELETE will delete that row.
+If you click a row in the grid, the file will be removed from the grid.
 It doesn't delete the archive file; Extractor contains no file deletion code whatsoever.
+You can add the file back in either by clicking "Add Files" or by dragging and dropping the file onto the grid.

-Clicking a cell in the grid will copy the contents to the clipboard.
+Clicking a password cell in the grid will copy the contents to the clipboard.

 Passwords are contained in the passwords.txt file which is a UTF-8 file to allow for special characters.
 If you edit passwords.txt, make sure your editor keeps the file UTF-8 encoded.
-You can edit this file and check the "reload PWs" checkbox.
+You can manually edit this file and check the "reload PWs" checkbox.
 The file will be reloaded on the next "Find PWs" or "Extract" operation.
 This saves you having to restart the app between edits.

 If you use the add password box, Extractor will maintain the UTF-8 encoding of the passwords.txt file automatically.

-In the .ini file, DLExts= provides a comma-separated, or semi-colon-separated list specifying which archive extensions the "Find Files" function should search for in the DLPath folder. e.g. \*.7z,\*.rar,\*.zip
+In the .ini file, DLExts= provides a comma-separated, or semi-colon-separated list specifying which archive extensions the "Find Files" function should search for in the DLPath folder. e.g. \*.7z,\*.rar,\*.zip\*.001

 You may drag and drop any archive file format onto the grid - dragged and dropped files are not limited by the extensions you've specified for the "Find Files" function.
 You can even drag and drop a file which has no file extension: if it's a valid, supported archive format, it will be extracted.